Gun laying: Indirect artillery fire

 Recoil mechanism on the BL 60-pounder gun Mk.
 I, 1916.

 Modern indirect fire dates from the late 19th century.
 In 1882, Russian Lt Col KG Guk published Field Artillery Fire from Covered Positions that described a better method of indirect laying (instead of aiming points in line with the target).
 In essence, this was the geometry of using angles to aiming points that could be in any direction relative to the target.
 The problem was the lack of an azimuth instrument to enable it; clinometers for elevation already existed.

 The Germans solved this problem by inventing the Richtfläche, or lining-plane, in about 1890.
 This was a gun-mounted rotatable open sight, mounted in alignment with the bore, and able to measure large angles from it.
 Similar designs, usually able to measure angles in a full circle, were widely adopted over the following decade.
 By the early 1900s the open sight was sometimes replaced by a telescope and the term goniometer had replaced "lining-plane" in English.

-The first incontrovertible, documented use of indirect fire in war using Guk's methods, albeit without lining-plane sights was on 26 October 1899 by British gunners during the Second Boer War.
-Although both sides demonstrated early on in the conflict that could use the technique effectively, in many subsequent battles, British commanders nonetheless ordered artillery to be "less timid" and to move forward to address troops' concerns about their guns abandoning them.
-The British used improvised gun arcs with howitzers; the sighting arrangements used by the Boers with their German and French guns is unclear.
+The first documented use of indirect fire in war using Guk's methods, albeit without lining-plane sights was on 26 October 1899 by British gunners during the Second Boer War.
+Although both sides demonstrated early on in the conflict that could use the technique effectively, in many subsequent battles, British commanders nonetheless ordered artillery to be "less timid" and to move forward to address troops' concerns about their guns abandoning them.The British used improvised gun arcs with howitzers; the sighting arrangements used by the Boers with their German and French guns is unclear.

 A 1904 Russian lining plane sight.

 Optical sights appeared in the first years of the 20th century, and the German Goerz panoramic sight became the pattern for the rest of the 20th century.
 They were graduated in degrees and 5 minute intervals, decigrads or mils (4320, 4000 or 6000/6300/6400 to a circle).